 Okay.
 Update.
 She has passed Bob.
 No letters.
 His mower cable has sagged and is lying lifeless on the lawn.
 Ern has got one letter.
 It’s a crisp white envelope that I can see says ‘Congratulations’.
 Never has Ern been so pleased to receive junk mail.
 Greasy Dave got his usual stack of brown envelopes and has disappeared from the window.
 Bea is now approaching my cottage.
-She has reached into her bag and pulled out a bundle of letters.
-She is approaching.
+I repeat.
+My cottage.
+She’s reaching into her bag.
+She’s pulled out a bundle of letters.
+For me.
+There!
+She’s approaching.
 Coming.
-Now.
+Now!

-I’ve closed the gap in the curtain and pinned myself to the wall.
-I’ve heard the latch on the gate flick open, footsteps on gravel and then, nothing.
+Oh, I’m just not up to this.
+I’ve closed the gap in the curtain and have pinned myself to the wall as I try to steady my breathing.
+I’ve heard the latch on the garden gate flick open, the crunching of footsteps on gravel and now, nothing.
 No flap of letterbox.
 No thud of envelopes hitting the carpet.
+No groan of employment satisfaction.
 Maybe she saw me?
 Maybe she’s peering through my living room window at this moment?
 Maybe she had a reckless urge and is dancing naked in my front garden?
 Control yourself Fennel.
 There must be an explanation.

 Right.
 I’m back.
-That was very strange.
+That was quick, and very strange.
 Pleasantly strange.
 But strange all the same.
 My first contact with the post ‘mistress’.
 Let me tell you how it went:

-“Hi, I’m Nigel.
+“Hi, I’m Fennel.
 You must be our new po-”

 “Number 46.
 Mail.”

-She passed me the letters, turned and walked away.
+Bea’ passed me the letters, then turned and walked away.
 Her black ankle boots creaked rhythmically as she strode off.
 The gravel crunched.
 The latch clicked.
 She exited into the lane, disappearing behind a hedge of hawthorn and lilac.

 Number 46.
 Mail.
-Her voice was without inflection.
+Bea’s voice was without inflection.
 Disengaging.
 Robotic.
 Specific.
 An economic use of words.
 But was it a statement or an observation?
 Was she talking to me or making a note to herself?
 I’ve shut the door now, but my heart is still pounding.
 What if she meant “Number 46: Male!”
 What if she was so impressed by my flat cap and tartan slippers that she was unable to speak further?
-What if, at this very moment, she’s talking to Mrs Dunnock at number 44, asking her about the suave chap next door?
+What if, at this very moment, she’s talking to Mrs Dunnock next-door, asking her about the suave chap in the paisley pyjamas?
 Forget it Fennel.
 You’re a married man with the sexual allure of a frog sitting on an eggcup.
 Best that I move on and let my neighbours do the thinking.
-Time to make a brew and see what letters I’ve received.
+Time for me to get dressed, make a brew, and see what letters have arrived.

-Today is a special day to read letters, because it’s my last day before I return to the noise and bustle of the office.
-I’ve had it easy these past months, working mostly from ‘home’ (a tent by a lake, followed by the comfort of my study) but tomorrow I must attend a meeting.
+Today is a special day to read letters.
+It’s my last day at home before I return to the noise and bustle of an office.
+I’ve had it easy for the past year, working mostly from a tent by a lake, but tomorrow I must attend a meeting.
 Decisions are required.
-So my shirts are ironed, my shoes are polished; my hair’s cut short (to enable thick ears and pains in my neck) and war rations are allocated.
-For now though, I can relax in my crumpled granddad shirt and corduroy trousers with braces.
-I am a man of leisure about to unravel the mysteries of the postwoman’s bundle…
+So my shirt is ironed, my shoes are polished; my hair’s cut short (to enable thick ears and pains in the neck) and war rations are allocated.
+First, though, I am a man of leisure about to unravel the mysteries of the postwoman’s bundle.

-The results of the deductive process are as follows: The letter written in green ink has quality paper and is franked ‘Wigan’.
-I guessed it is from my friend Bill.
-My guess was correct.
+The results of the deduction are as follows: The letter written in green ink has quality paper and is franked ‘Wigan’.
+I guessed correctly that it was from my friend Bill.
 It is a letter about a favourite childhood pond.
-The letter written in blue ink smells of pipe smoke and contains a photo.
+The letter written in blue ink smells of pipe smoke.
 I guessed it was from my friend Demus, but was proved wrong.
-I opened it to find that it is from someone who has never written to me before, but who I know well.
 It is from Ted, our old postman.
 He informs me that he has retired to the coast and wishes to thank Mrs H and me for our friendship.
 He also wishes to make a confession.
-He’s saying that… Oh.
+He’s saying… Oh.
 Ha!
 Ted.
-Only you could say such a thing.
-I’ll repeat it here, in Ted’s words:
+Only you would write such things.
+I’ll repeat them here, in his words:

 “…and of course I had to leave in a hurry.
 I’d seen my replacement: a young lady from the city.
-She rises early and keeps her head down.
+She works the early rise and keeps her head down.
 Doesn’t stop until all’s been delivered.
-The thought of showing her my rounds was too much to bear.
+Alas, the thought of showing her my rounds was too much to bear.
 So I grabbed my bike and brought it here with me.
-It’d be no use to her.
+It’d be no use to her anyway.
 That tyre’s not been firm in years...”

-This is a sample chapter from A Writer's Year, Fennel’s Journal No. 3
+This is a sample chapter from Fennel's book A Writer's Year.